HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Give your CPA accurate information the first time.
 Doing something over because the information was incorrect or incomplete at the start is a waste of time and effort.
 Plus, it will needlessly run up your accounting fees.

-Your accountant can’t do his or her job if you don’t give them the full truth.
+Your accountant can’t do his or her job if you don’t give them the full information.
 You should feel completely at ease sharing any confidential financial information.
 If you can’t, then, perhaps you really need to consider changing accountants